-Elected Officials from King County and many cities gather after the June 2014 K4C Elected Official Summit
+Elected Officials from King County and many cities gather after a K4C Elected Official Summit

-K4C has partnered with Climate Solutions’ New Energy Cities program to develop a Letter of Commitment, Principles for Collaboration, and Joint County-City Climate Commitments (258 KB PDF) — that will help get the region on track towards shared and ambitious climate targets adopted during the summer of 2014.
-Cities are now considering what these commitments mean.
-See the latest list of signatories; as of November 2014, nine cities have signed on.
-Implementing these commitments will be a key focus of the K4C for 2015 and 2016.
+K4C has developed a Letter of Commitment, Principles for Collaboration, and Joint County-City Climate Commitments (258 KB PDF) — that will help get the region on track towards shared and ambitious climate targets adopted through the Growth Management Planning Council.
+Cities are now following through on these commitments.
+Implementing these commitments will be a key focus of the K4C for 2017 and 2018.

 Download the Letter of Commitment (258 KB PDF)